 Most Insurance Accepted

-Unlike most rehab and detox centers, at Schick Shadel Hospital, patients can have amenities and everyday comforts such as visitors, cell phones, and laptops.
-Our unique methods have helped our program become the longest running program in the U.S.
+Unlike most rehab and detox centers, at Schick Shadel Hospital, patients can have amenities and everyday comforts such cell phones and laptops.
+Our unique methods have helped our program become the longest running program in the US.

 Scientific Evidence Proves Schick Shadel’s 10-Day Treatment Program Works!

-In a recent study, 69% of participating patients reported they were sober 12 months after treatment.**
+In a published study, 69% of participating patients reported they were sober 12 months after treatment.**

 A Schick Shadel and University of Washington study observed patient’s craving-related brain activity using an fMRI scan before treatment and 4 days after Schick Shadel’s treatments.
 The study concluded that there was a significant reduction or complete elimination of addictive cravings within the brain.
 After 12 months, 69% of participating patients were still sober.**